shipwright-io/website/content/en/docs/api/build.md

     contextDir: renamed
 ```

-Example of a `Build` that specifies an specific branch on the git repository:
+Example of a `Build` that specifies a branch on the git repository:

 ```yaml
 apiVersion: shipwright.io/v1alpha1